plz-salad-not-here/deps-finder/README.md

 - 🔍 **Unused Dependencies** - Detects packages declared in package.json but not imported in source code
 - ⚠️ **Misplaced Dependencies** - Identifies packages in devDependencies but used in production code
+- 📊 **Usage Statistics** - Shows how many times each dependency is imported
 - 🚀 **Fast** - Powered by Bun for high performance
 - 🎨 **Clean Output** - Colorized console output or JSON format
 - 📦 **Zero Config** - Works out of the box
 - 🔒 **Type Safe** - Built with TypeScript using ADT patterns
+- 📝 **Ignore Packages** - Exclude specific packages from analysis

 ---